 - The word ravishing comes from the Middle English ravisshen, meaning “to seize, carry off, or transport with strong emotion.”

-- This, in turn, came from the Old French raviss- (stem of ravir), meaning “to seize, carry away,” and from Latin rapere meaning “to snatch, seize.”
+- This traces through Old French raviss- (from ravir), meaning “to seize, carry away,” and further to Latin rapere meaning “to snatch, seize.”

 Example Sentences

-- She looked absolutely ravishing in her elegant evening gown.
+- She looked absolutely ravishing in her elegant evening gown at the charity gala.

-- The sunset over the ocean was simply ravishing, with hues of orange, pink, and purple.
+- The sunset over the ocean was simply ravishing, with streaks of orange, pink, and purple across the water.

 Ravishing Synonyms